quickwit-oss/quickwit/docs/reference/aggregation.md

 ###### **order**

 Set the order.
 String is here a target, which is either “_count”, “_key”, or the name of a metric sub_aggregation.
 Single value metrics like average can be adressed by its name.
-Multi value metrics like stats are required to adress their field by name e.g. “stats.avg”
+Multi value metrics like stats are required to adress their field by name e.g. “stats.avg”.

 Order alphabetically